 There had been an earlier referendum in 1980, but it lost 60-40.
 It is now believed that the current PQ government won't schedule another until they think they can win with room to spare, as they don't want another loss, which would be humiliating in ways that 1995 was not.

 And it depressed attendance.
 When you don't know for sure what country you're going to be living in this time next year, even though you have no intention of moving out of your current building, your next thought is not likely to be, "Hey, the Cubs are in town, let's go to the Big O and watch them toss the ol' horsehide around!"

 More likely, it could be, "What if I want to visit my brother in Ottawa?
 My Canadian passport is going to be no good anymore!"
 Or, "Les Anglais in Toronto and New York won't trade with us, so our economy is in tatters, and my Banque du Québec $5 bill is worth more as toilet paper than as currency!"
 (At least, at the time, Russia was run by Boris Yeltsin rather than Vladimir Putin, so not being part of NORAD anymore wasn't going to be a problem if Quebec separated.)

 4. The Exchange Rate.
 On January 18, 2002, I was in Montreal.
 It was a good day to be there.
-Not because of the weather -- it was very cold and snowing, as you might expect of Montreal in January -- but because this was the day in history on which the U.S.-Canada exchange rate most favored Americans: C$1.60 = US$1.00, or C$1.00 = US 62 cents.
+Not because of the weather -- it was very cold and snowing, as you might expect of Montreal in January -- but because this was the day in history on which the U.S.-Canada exchange rate most favored Americans: US$1.00 = C$1.60, or C$1.00 = US 62 cents.